muziejus/javascripting-english-major/index.md

-In its current iteration, this course sits alongside Marijn Haverbeke’s [*Eloquent JavaScript*](http://eloquentjavascript.net/), which is available online and in paperback.
+In its current iteration, this course sits alongside Marijn Haverbeke’s [*Eloquent JavaScript*](http://eloquentjavascript.net/), which is available online (for free) and in paperback.

 ## [0.
 Introduction & FAQs]({{ site.baseurl }}/0-introduction/)

-Prerequisites / Why JavaScript? / More Esoteric Concerns, etc.
+Prerequisites / Why this course? / Why JavaScript? / More Esoteric Concerns, etc.

 ## [1.
 Setting up the Environment]({{ site.baseurl }}/1-environment/)